-Locally, the City of Spokane CHHS Department utilizes resources provided by HUD and the State (primarily through the HOME, CDBG, and State pass-through 2160 and 2163 funds generated by local real estate fees).
-The Spokane Housing Authority (SHA)operates deep subsidy multifamily programs with HUD program resources and also administers other housing resources with funding from State and local governments to provide, principally, rental housing.
-The SHA administers rental assistance programs and owns and operates 846 public housing units, including 125 HUD-subsidized apartment units and properties with a rental subsidy linked to the unit.
+Locally, the City of Spokane Department of CHHS utilizes resources provided by HUD and the State (primarily through the HOME, Program, CDBG and State pass-through 2160 and 2163 funds generated by local real estate fees).
+The Spokane Housing Authority operates deep subsidy multifamily programs with HUD program resources and also administers other housing resources with funding from State and local governments to provide, principally, rental housing.
+The Spokane Housing Authority administers rental assistance programs, including HUD-subsidized project based apartment units and properties with rental assistance "attached" to the unit.